What Should I Do After Having A Car Accident?

 Adjusters are expert negotiators and are rewarded for settling claims at the lowest amount possible.

-Adjusters are professional negotiators and likely have handled many hundreds of claims.
+Adjusters have likely handled hundreds of motor vehicle accident claims.
 Many factors determine how adjusters process all the information resulting from an accident.
 These factors aid the adjuster in arriving at a settlement range.

-Your attorney can insulate you from claim adjuster tactics and instead present your case in the best light possible and, in the process, maximize the value of your claim to the fullest extent possible.
+Your attorney can insulate you from claim adjuster tactics and instead present your case in the best light possible and, in the process, fully maximize the value of your claim possible.